sebastiancarlos/manpdf/README.md

 ## Troubleshooting

 ### `groff: fatal error: invalid device 'pdf'`
 Some distros come with a `groff` version that doesn't support PDF.
 For example, Debian and Ubuntu come with the `groff-base` package, which causes the issue `groff: fatal error: invalid device 'pdf'`.
-To fix this, install the `groff` package instead:
+To fix this, install the `groff` package:

 ```bash
 sudo apt install groff